A Nonlocal diffusion model with $H^1$ convergence for Dirichlet Boundary: Introduction

 In parallel with the works on Neumann boundary, the Dirichlet boundary is also an intriguing problem.
-The most straightforward approach is the constant extension method~\cite{macia2011theoretical}, which assume that Dirichlet boundary condition is constantly extended to a small neighborhood outside the domain, but it only provides first order convergence~\cite{yang2022uniform}.
+The most straightforward approach is the constant extension method~\cite{macia2011theoretical}, which assume that Dirichlet boundary condition is constantly extended to a small neighborhood outside the domain, but it only provides first order convergence.
 To achieve higher order convergence, the predominant approaches in this field enforce the no-slip condition (analogy of Dirichlet boundary condition in fluid dynamics) by extrapolating the velocity of a particle across its tangent plane~\cite{morris1997modeling,yildiz2009sph,holmes2011smooth}.
 These methods need to calculate or approximate the distance between particles and the domain boundaries, which can be costly.
-Recently, Lee and Du introduce a nonlocal gradient operator to mimic the extrapolation of the boundary data to the volumetric data, and obtain optimal $O(\delta^2)$ convergence in $L^2$ norm~\cite{lee2021second}, but it is analysed only in one dimension.
+Recently, \cite{yang2022uniform} proves $O(\delta^2)$ convergence given the first-order derivatives on the boundaries, which is generally not given a priori.
+Lee and Du~\cite{lee2021second} introduce a nonlocal gradient operator to mimic the extrapolation of the boundary data to the volumetric data, and obtain optimal $O(\delta^2)$ convergence in $L^2$ norm, but it is analysed only in one dimension.
 Shi and Sun use point integral method~\cite{shi2017convergence}, and approximate the Dirichlet boundary condition by Robin boundary condition~\cite{shi2018harmonic}.
 In this approach, the proved convergence rate depends on the weighted parameter in Robin boundary condition, which is far from sharp.
-Zhang and Shi propose a $O(\delta^2)$ convergent model in $H^1$ norm, but it requires more regularity and curvature of the boundary, which is hard to obtain in many applications.
+Zhang and Shi~\cite{zhang2021second} propose a $O(\delta^2)$ convergent model in $H^1$ norm, but its model contains extra terms including curvature and normal vector, and requires more regularity and curvature of the boundary, which is hard to obtain in many applications.

 In this paper, we propose a new approach to handle Dirichlet boundary condition.
-We consider the Poisson equation with Dirichlet boundary condition \eqref{eq:poisson}.
+We consider the Poisson equation with Dirichlet boundary condition~\eqref{eq:poisson}.

 Based on the point integral method~\cite{li2017point}, the Poisson equation is well approximated by an integral equation,

 for some kernel functions $R_\delta \left(\mathbf{x}, \mathbf{y} \right)$ and $\bar{R}_\delta \left(\mathbf{x}, \mathbf{y} \right)$ specified later.